 Points of interest

 Alessandria: Church of Santa Maria del Castello (the underground areas may be visited on request); Savoy fortress

 Rivarone: Park on the river Tanaro with river mooring

-Spinetta Marengo: Museum of the battle of Marengo (museum is accesibile via a little detour towards the end of the tour and prior to booking)
+Spinetta Marengo: Museum of the battle of Marengo (museum is accessible via a small detour towards the end of the tour and can be visited by appointment)

-Please note: wear your helmet at all times, even when not obligatory.
+Wear your helmet at all times, even when not obligatory.
 Before setting off, make sure you inform someone of your intended route.
 If possible, take a GPS device, mobile phone and a bottle of water with you and if it is a long distance route, take snacks.
-Wear suitable clothing, preferably layers, and make sure you have a waterproof jacket.
+Wear suitable clothing, preferably layers, and make sure you have a windproof rain cape to keep in your jersey pocket.
 Always wear padded shorts.
 Comfort is essential if you are to enjoy the journey to the full.

 Departure, arrival and municipalities crossed